Democrat Cherfilus-McCormick to fill Florida US House seat

 Democrats outnumber Republicans by a nearly 5-1 ratio in the district, which includes parts of Broward and Palm Beach counties.

-Turnout in the election was light and expected to be about 12% to 14%.
-Less than 9% of voters cast mail-in and in-person early voting ballots, with Democrats casting six times as many votes as Republicans.
+Cherfilus-McCormick received 43,662 votes, or about 79%, while Mariner got 10,883 votes, or about 20%.
+About 55,000 people voted in the race — a turnout of just over 11%.
+Less than 9% of registered voters cast mail-in and in-person early voting ballots, with Democrats casting six times as many votes as Republicans.

+Flanked by her husband and two children, Cherfilus-McCormick fought back tears as she celebrated her win with a small gathering of supporters at Smitty’s Wings in Fort Lauderdale.

+“I am so excited and humbled,” the Sun Sentinel quoted Cherfilus-McCormick as saying about an hour after the polls closed.
+“The people have spoken and the people have spoken very loudly.”

 Reclaiming Hastings’ seat will increase the Democrats’ slender House majority to 222-212, leaving room for no more than four Democratic defections as Speaker Nancy Pelosi tries moving her party’s bills through the House.
 For much of 2021, that margin was three.